 This post contains affiliate links, which means if you click on an affiliate link and buy something, we may receive a very small commission.
 It does NOT result in additional charges to you or cost you anything extra.
 Click here for our full privacy and disclosure policy.
 As an Amazon associate we earn from qualifying purchases.

-Items you may need for your Healthy Breakfast Grazing Board:
+Items you may need for your Breakfast Board:

 - the board itself, here's another round one

 - these boards are rectangular

 - small spoons like we used in our yogurt

 - small glasses for serving yogurt or other "non-finger" foods

 - parchment paper to line your board

 - instructions for foolproof boiled eggs (never again struggle to peel an egg while wondering if it's properly cooked